lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/004_ROUTING_1.md

 > So behind the scene it will remain in single page.

-2. RouterModule provides other Advantages as well:
+2. RouterModule provides follwing other thing:
 - Bind anchor link with ng directive (routerLink) to ovverride its default behaviour.
 - pass optional parameters in URL
 - pass query param in URL